AstarNetwork/builders-program/README.md

 ## Introduction

-Our Builders Program was created to help further the development, growth and adoption of Plasm Network and Shiden Network by supporting teams who are building on our ecosystem.
+The Plasm / Shiden Network Builders Program was created to help further the development, growth and adoption of our ecosystem by supporting teams who are building on it.
 The program is operated by Stake Technologies with guidance from Parity Technologies under the [Builders for Builders initiative](https://www.parity.io/substrate-builders-program-update-builders-for-builders/).

 ## Who and what are we looking for?

-Unlike other programs, our program is **idea agnostic**.
-Our focus has always been on the community and product development and we have designed the program as such - we are interested in **high quality teams** that are building **applications that the community wants**.
+We are always focused on the community and on product development so we have designed the program in a similar fashion - we are interested in **high quality teams** that are building **applications that the community wants**.
 This can be broadly split into 2 different tracks, the ecosystem track and the innovation track.

 ### Ecosystem Track